atseng3/AngryBirds/README.md

 The solution is written in Ruby, please run "ruby solution.rb" to see the results.

 Feel free to add new streams to jetstreams.txt to test it.

+### Explanation
+My solution is implemented with a class called AngryBirdFlight that handles parsing "jetstreams.txt", building a multi-children Tree, and searching through this tree for the optimum path.